 So while we’re mostly just at the scene to supply backup generators, our facility manager clients have a much bigger job: ensuring everyone stays safe and sound.

 That’s a short summary of a huge task for building managers: implementing an effective Emergency Preparedness Plan.

-Since lives often depend on this plan, creating it can seem overwhelming!
+Since lives often depend on this building emergency plan, creating it can seem overwhelming!
 But don’t worry—OSHA has a fantastic, thorough how-to guide, with a nifty e-tool for making your own individual building plan.

 But before you dive into the details, get the big picture with our quick, no-frills intro to facility emergency planning:

 Create Your Evacuation/Shelter Plans—and Make Them Easy to Follow

 Different emergencies require different plans; for instance, evacuation itself isn’t always the safest route if the chief danger is outside the building.
-OSHA’s evacuation procedures e-tool guides you through the process of creating your plans with questions such as:
+OSHA’s evacuation procedures e-tool guides you through the process of creating your building emergency plans with questions such as: